spencerau/UV_SpotDetection/README.md

 # UV_SpotDetection
-Non deep learning approach to detect biological matter from pets, such as cat hairball stains and urine in apartment.
+Traditional Digital Image Processing (non Deep Learning) approach to detect biological matter from pets, such as cat hairball stains and urine in apartment.